Coral Rumble Award Winning Poet Caterpillar Poetry Prize Author Poetry Workshops Inset Training

 Coral contributed many poems to the popular Cbeebies TV programmes, ‘Poetry Pie’ and ‘The Rhyme Rocket’.
 She is also the writer of the ‘Pinkasaurus’ stories, that have been broadcast on Cbeebies Radio.
 More recently, Coral teamed up with her illustrator daughter, Charlotte Cooke.
 Their picture book, ‘The Adventures of the Owl and the Pussycat’, was longlisted for the ‘Oscars Book Prize’ award.

 Their latest book together, 'Mustafa's Jumper', was published in 2019 (Wacky Bee Books).
 It is a story based on the award-winning poem, and gently explores the precarious position of seeking asylum.

-Coral's debut novel, 'Jakub's Otter' is scheduled to be published Spring 2023 (Troika Books).
+Coral's debut novel, 'Jakub's Otter' is scheduled to be published beginning of 2024 (Troika Books).

 If you want to find out what Coral is up to, follow her on Twitter by clicking the icon above.